mrc-ide/assessr/README.md

-# assessR
+# assessr

-The goal of assessR is to implement metrics to evaluate probabilistic forecasts.
+The goal of assessr is to implement metrics to evaluate probabilistic forecasts.
 The following 4 metrics will be implemented:
 1. Relative mean squared error
 2. Relative mean absolute error